skydever/mystery-at-school/README.md

 - [Material Design](https://material.angular.io)
 - [Firebase](https://firebase.google.com/)
 - AoT is coming soon (when the CLI is ready)
+- [i18n](https://angular.io/docs/ts/latest/cookbook/i18n.html) is on the radar (maybe for an extended vision too) ...
 - contribute if you have nice technical stuff to add
 - or just contribute if you like :-)